 The RAC has transitioned to a Live Run Testing Schedule to communicate when these important activities will occur.
-A copy of the new Live Run Testing Schedule most recent Segment 4 Testing and Commissioning schedule is shown in Figure H-1.
+A copy of the new Live Run Testing Schedule is shown in Figure H-1.

 The RAC, until very recently, included additional information in its meeting minutes related to significant events such as issuance of Certificates of Operational Conformance (COC) and the sequence of activities needed to accomplish the Rail Activation process.
 Those details are shown below.